-(Hague and Geneva Conventions) and the disarmament obligations of Article VI of the NPT.
+The NATO nuclear strategy must immediately be changed, since it is irreconcilable with the standards of international humanitarian law (Hague and Geneva Conventions) and the disarmament obligations of Article VI of the NPT.
 This concerns particularly the following areas:

-- Renunciation, effective under international law, of any option of threat or use of nuclear weapons against non-nuclear-weapon states or non-state actors. - Renunciation, effective under international law of any form of nuclear first strike or threat thereof. - Explicit recognition of the Advisory Opinion of the International Court of Justice of July 6, 1996, stating the principle international legal prohibition of any threat or use of nuclear weapons since such threat or use is incompatible i.a. with the dictates of international humanitarian law. - Strengthening of the existing international-legal commitment to complete nuclear disarmament in all its aspects (Article VI NPT).
+- Renunciation, effective under international law, of any option of threat or use of nuclear weapons against non-nuclear-weapon states or non-state actors. - Renunciation, effective under international law of any form of nuclear first strike or threat thereof. - Explicit recognition of the Advisory Opinion of the International Court of Justice of July 6, 1996, stating the principle international legal prohibition of any threat or use of nuclear weapons since such threat or use is incompatible i.a. with the dictates of international humanitarian law. - Strengthening of the existing international-legal commitment to complete nuclear disarmament in all its aspects (Article VI NPT) - Support for and adherence to the Treaty on the Prohibition of Nuclear Weapons; end to obstructionist policies.